SaqibNadeem23/portfolio/README.md

 ---

 ## **About Me**
 I am a passionate and skilled mobile application developer with hands-on experience in building high-quality, user-friendly apps.
-Over the course of my career, I have developed 6-7 market-ready applications using Xamarin Forms, showcasing expertise in cross-platform development.
+Over the course of my career, I have developed several market-ready applications using Xamarin Forms, showcasing expertise in cross-platform development.
 Currently, I am enhancing my skillset by learning Flutter, staying up-to-date with modern frameworks and technologies.

 My focus is on delivering innovative and efficient solutions tailored to meet user needs.
 I specialize in building applications with seamless functionality, intuitive design, and scalable architecture.
 My strong technical background, coupled with a commitment to continuous learning, enables me to adapt to evolving development trends and deliver impactful results.